-Sub no Interest Summary of submission ĺ No more rubbish apartments - people need a nice space to live in Traffic/parking Traffic and parking are already bad 289 Visitor - Melbourne Heritage Queens Parade is a highly intact, largely 19th century shopping strip with important local landmarks which is highly valued by residents Protection the healthcap all discussions 4 is a control and an according to protection.
-Protecting the heritage skyline in Precinct 4 is a central and an essential aspect of heritage protection Heritage Policy in Planning Schome Heritage Policy in Planning Scheme Yarra Planning Scheme includes various policies which seek to protect heritage The 1:1 ratio would allow development as tall again as the existing buildings which would dominate the heritage fabric and be at odds with policy in the planning scheme Height Limit development to three (Victorian) storeys 290 Resident - McKean Street Heritage Heritage Need to preserve heritage streetscapes.
-Heritage parapets need to be visible against the sky on both sides of Queens Parade Height Height Six storeys makes a mockery of heritage protection Laneways Retain open space and access via rear laneways - Council should improve the safety and amenity of laneways 291 Resident - Hodgkinson Street Heritage Association to a description to a the surface and intertures of Occasion Residue (Chauld leak at internal heritage and leak at internal heritage and leak at internal heritage (Chauld leak at internal heritage) Amendment underestimates the uniqueness and intactness of Queens Parade.
-Should look at internal heritage values as well as external No modern building has exceeded its heritage pointhour.
-No modern building has exceeded its heritage neighbour Amendment will destroy views of the parapets against the sky Queens Parade is a monument to sustainability and has been since the 1880s Amenity impacts There will be negative impacts on residents in Hodgkinson, McKean and Turnbull Streets It's an anti-social, unjust amendment, gross lack of respect for residents Attitude of planning department Queens Parade is taken for granted by the planning department Community forced yet again to spend time trying to achieve a responsible result 292 Resident - McKean Street Height Height In the retail area, there is no justification for any development of any height Even modest development would intrude on neighbours to the rear Outside the retail area, support low rise only - 4 storeys Laneways ■ Lanes are narrow and can't accommodate additional traffic 293 Resident - Dwyer Street Lanes are narrow and can't accommodate additional transc Heritage 293 Resident - Dwyer Street Not what we expect from a Council that values heritage Keep what is valuable in the community Utterly opposed to the amendment 294 Resident - Newry Street Height Height · Heights in the shopping centre must be in keeping with existing Laneways Heritage buildings rely on amenity of open space abutting via laneways.
-Height and massing on laneways must preserve laneway amenity Laneways are narrow and rarely suited to vehicle use Promote walking and active transport in lanes Overshadowing Overshadowing will be an issue as will loss of views of the sky Plan Melbourne 205 Docidont Wright Charact Communities should be responsible for planning future built form Unities /h eight 295 Resident - Wright Street Heritage/height
+Sub no Interest Summary of submission No more rubbish apartments - people need a nice space to live in Traffic/parking Traffic and parking are already bad 289 Visitor - Melbourne Heritage • Queens Parade is a highly intact, largely 19th century shopping strip with important local landmarks which is highly valued by residents • Protecting the heritage skyline in Precinct 4 is a central and an essential aspect of heritage protection Heritage Policy in Planning Scheme • Yarra Planning Scheme includes various policies which seek to protect heritage • The 1:1 ratio would allow development as tall again as the existing buildings which would dominate the heritage fabric and be at odds with policy in the planning scheme Height • Limit development to three (Victorian) storeys 290 Resident - McKean Street Heritage • Need to preserve heritage streetscapes.
+Heritage parapets need to be visible against the sky on both sides of Queens Parade Height • Six storeys makes a mockery of heritage protection Laneways • Retain open space and access via rear laneways - Council should improve the safety and amenity of laneways 291 Resident - Hodgkinson Street Heritage • Amendment underestimates the uniqueness and intactness of Queens Parade.
+Should look at internal heritage values as well as external • No modern building has exceeded its heritage neighbour • Amendment will destroy views of the parapets against the sky • Queens Parade is a monument to sustainability and has been since the 1880s Amenity impacts • There will be negative impacts on residents in Hodgkinson, McKean and Turnbull Streets It's an anti-social, unjust amendment, gross lack of respect for residents Attitude of planning department • Queens Parade is taken for granted by the planning department • Community forced yet again to spend time trying to achieve a responsible result 292 Resident - McKean Street Height In the retail area, there is no justification for any development of any height Even modest development would intrude on neighbours to the rear Outside the retail area, support low rise only - 4 storeys Laneways Lanes are narrow and can't accommodate additional traffic 293 Resident - Dwyer Street Heritage • Not what we expect from a Council that values heritage • Keep what is valuable in the community • Utterly opposed to the amendment 294 Resident - Newry Street Height • Heights in the shopping centre must be in keeping with existing Laneways • Heritage buildings rely on amenity of open space abutting via laneways.
+Height and massing on laneways must preserve laneway amenity • Laneways are narrow and rarely suited to vehicle use • Promote walking and active transport in lanes Overshadowing • Overshadowing will be an issue as will loss of views of the sky Plan Melbourne • Communities should be responsible for planning future built form 295 Resident - Wright Street Heritage/height